On near optimal colorable graphs: Introduction

-For a vertex-subset $S$ of $G$, $G[S]$ denotes the subgraph induced by $S$ in $G$, and $G-S$ denotes the subgraph $G[V(G)\sm S]$.
-For any two vertex-subsets $A$ and $B$ of $G$, we denote by $[A,B]$, the set of edges which has one end in $A$ and other end in $B$.
+Given any two graphs $G$ and $H$, we say that $G$ \emph{contains} $H$, if $H$ is an induced subgraph of $G$.
+For a graph $G$ and a set $S\subseteq V(G)$, $G[S]$ denotes the subgraph induced by $S$ in $G$, and $G-S$ denotes the subgraph $G[V(G)\sm S]$.
+Given a graph $H$, we say that a set {\em $S\subseteq V(G)$ induces $H$}, if $G[S]$ is isomorphic to $H$.
+For any two disjoint subsets $A$ and $B$ of $V(G)$, we denote by $[A,B]$, the set of edges which has one end in $A$ and the other end in $B$.
 The edge-set $[A,B]$ is \emph{complete} or $A$ is \emph{complete} to $B$, if each vertex in $A$ is adjacent to every vertex in $B$.
 We say that $A$ is \emph{anticomplete} to $B$ if $[A, B]=\es$.
-The edge-set $[A, B]$ is \emph{special} if each vertex in $A$ is adjacent to at most one vertex of $B$, and vice-versa.
+If $A$ is a singleton set, say $\{v\}$, then we simply write $v$ is complete (anticomplete) to $B$ instead of $\{v\}$ is complete (anticomplete) to $B$.
+The edge-set $[A, B]$ is \emph{special} if each vertex in $A$ is adjacent to at most one vertex in $B$, and vice-versa.
 We say that the pair \{$A$, $B$\} is \emph{graded} if $A$ and $B$ are cliques and $[A, B]$ is special.